Our guide to Japan cruises

 You might assume that spring and summer are the most sought-after seasons to visit Japan, however autumn and winter both have their own distinct appeal, with each season providing unique experiences as well as visual and cultural delights.

-Japan in winter (December, Jauary and February)
+Japan in winter (December, January and February)

 Winter months in Japan tend to bring with them chilly temperatures and snow, but also play host to some spectacular seasonal events and celebrations and are a popular time for local travel, with temperatures hovering between 2 – 12 degrees Celsius.